 After her father's ship is carried off by a sudden storm, the spunky Pippi Longstocking is stranded with her horse, Alfonso, and monkey, Mr. Nilsson, and takes up residence in the old ...
 See full summary »

 On his ninth birthday a boy receives many presents.
 Two of them first seem to be less important: an old cupboard from his brother and a little Indian figure made of plastic from his best ...
 See full summary »

 In New England in the early 20th century, Pete is a nine-year-old orphan escaping from his brutal adoptive parents, the Gogans, with his only friend, a cartoon dragon named Elliott.
-Pete and Elliott successfully escape to Passamaquoddy, Maine, and live with Nora, a lighthouse keeper, and her father, Lampie.
-Elliott is sought for medicinal purposes by the corrupt Doctor Terminus.
+They successfully escape to Passamaquoddy, Maine, and live with Nora, a lighthouse keeper, and her father, Lampie.
+Elliott is sought for medicinal purposes by the corrupt Dr. Terminus.
 Written by

 Matthew Anscher <firstname.lastname@example.org>